 It is good practice for a review to be held within 28 days of any change in the care leaver's accommodation.

-Note: Bed and Breakfast Accommodation is not considered as suitable accommodation other than in exceptional circumstances.
+Note: Bed and Breakfast (B&B) Accommodation is not considered as suitable accommodation other than in exceptional circumstances.
 On such occasions:

 Where a Relevant or Former Relevant Young Person enters custody, pathway planning must continue.
-The young person must be visited on a regular basis and it is good practice for the first visit to take place within ten working days.
+The young person must be visited on a regular basis and it is good practice for the first visit to take place within 10 working days.
 The role must not be fulfilled by a YOT worker.
-The Local Authority must liaise with the YOT or Probation Providers to support the young person emotionally, practically and financially while in custody.
-A review of the Pathway Plan should be carried out at least a month before the young person's release to give sufficient time to plan for his or her resettlement, including identifying suitable accommodation where the young person's placement had to be given up or has been lost and identifying who will collect the young person and the sources of support after his or her release.
+The Local Authority must liaise with the YOT or the National Probation Service to support the young person emotionally, practically and financially while in custody.
+A review of the Pathway Plan should be carried out at least a month before the young person's release to give sufficient time to plan for their resettlement, including identifying suitable accommodation where the young person's placement had to be given up or has been lost.

-In the event of a Relevant or Former Relevant Young Person breaking off contact and/or not engaging with the agreed support and advice being offered, a review of the Pathway Plan may take place by telephone, e-mail or letter, if agreed in advance by the Chairperson and the Personal Adviser.
-In these circumstances the Personal Adviser will attempt to negotiate a revised plan that is acceptable to all parties.
+In the event of a Relevant or Former Relevant Young Person breaking off contact and/or not engaging with the agreed support and advice being offered, a review of the Pathway Plan may take place by telephone, e-mail or letter, if agreed in advance by the Team Manager

 Care leavers must be provided with access to high quality information, advice and guidance to inform their plans in order to progress into continuing education, training or employment.
 How this will be met should be included in the Pathway Plan.
 They should be offered work experience and other opportunities to allow them to test their career aspirations and needs.
 Career planning tools should be used to inform Pathway Plans.